AlexBulankou/ai-talk1/labinstructions.md

 This machine comes with IIS configured to serve both components of the microservice.

-1. Verify that you have frontend application is running on HTTPs port 24002 by running https://localhost:24002 in the browser
+1. Verify that you have frontend application is running on HTTP port 24002 by running http://localhost:24002 in the browser
-2. Verify that you have backend application is running on HTTPs port 24001 by running https://localhost:24001/?stock=msft
+2. Verify that you have backend application is running on HTTP port 24001 by running http://localhost:24001/?stock=msft

 ### Task 2.
 Onboard NODE.JS application (backend)